serra/invoice-automator/readme.md

 ## Security

-### Fibery
+All sensitive information is retrieved using [keyring].

-To access Fibery, an API token is needed.
+Set up your platform's credential storage with the appropriate items.
-Preferably, you pass it as an environment variable `FIBERY_API_TOKEN`.
+The app will raise a comprehensive exception if it cannot retrieve required items.

-This token can be passed as a command-line argument.
+* _Fibery_: requires an API token.

-### Google mail
+* _GMail_: requires client secrets (in json format).

-Uses OAuth2.
   Since we send emails on behalf of an actual human, we require her permissions to do so.
-The token expires after 24h, so you should not have to login more than once.
+  So we use OAuth2.
+The OAuth token expires after 24h, so you should not have to login more than once a day.
-The client configuration (including client id and client secret) are stored using the [keyring] package.
+  The token is stored using [keyring].

 ---